authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. Start with the DNS domain found in the RFC5322.From header in the message.
 Define this DNS domain as the Author Domain.

-2. If the message for which the indicator is being determined specifies a selector value in the [BIMI Selector Header](#bimi-selector), use this value for the selector.
+2. If the message for which the Indicator is being determined specifies a selector value in the [BIMI Selector Header](#bimi-selector), use this value for the selector.
 Otherwise the value 'default' MUST be used for the selector.

 3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Author Domain.
 A possibly empty set of records is returned.